 How do I get extra intelligence?

 Being proactive and gathering intelligence enables organizations to set up an early warning system for potential new types of attacks that are under development.
 Surveillance teams can find out if your organization is being talked about and by whom.
 They can inform you of the type of tactics cybercriminals are using so that you can shore up your security defenses.
 “It is a cat and mouse game,” explains Perez.
 “It is about continuously adapting to outwit the bad guys”.

 At the same time, surveillance allows organizations to be reactive.
 If surveillance finds, for example, that an organization’s passwords are for sale on the dark web, it can report back to the organization and they can immediately take steps to change passwords and security policies.

 Remember not all attacks are external.
 Insider threats include employees maliciously posting confidential company information in the dark web for financial gain or to harm your reputation.
 Your organization would be none the wiser until it was too late.

 “Most companies still look inwards when they are talking about security.
 They are concerned about their networks and who is prying into their devices and data,” explains Perez.
 “What they need to do is start looking outside and see if their IP, employee and customer data is already for sale.
 They will be very surprised.”

 The criminal economy on the dark web has matured fast.
 Is your enterprise already on hackers’ hit list?
-Find out more about dark web surveillance techniques at the Orange Business Services webinar.
-Register here.
+Find out more about dark web surveillance techniques at the Orange Business webinar.
+Listen to the recording now.